An integral part of the health profession, converting medical services into codes

 According to the U.S. Department of Labor, employment of health information and medical records technicians is predicted to grow 15 percent from 2014 to 2024.
 The American Academy of Professional Coders (AAPC), a medical coding training and certification association, states the average salary for medical coders ranges from nearly $40,000 to more than $64,000 depending on location and certification.
 A professional medical coding certification can increase job potential.

-Learn more about the courses in the medical coding program:
+Learn more about the required courses for the medical coding program:

 Time to completion: 18 months

 LLCC Medical Coding has specific admission requirements that must be met to enter the applicant pool.
-Please see the advising checklist for this program.
+Please see the student success checklist for this program.

 Attend an information session.
 You will learn about: